ABCD-ReproNim/exercises/week_12/linear_mixed_effects.md

 ## Functions

-Below are the functions used to simulate, plot and analyze data respectively.
+Below are the functions used to simulate, plot, and analyze data respectively.
 By wrapping up common code into functions, we make it easier to change the code and call it repeatedly without rewriting all the code.
+If you're not familiar with defining your own functions in Python [this](https://realpython.com/defining-your-own-python-function/) is a good tutorial to check out.

 ```python